The Exit Tap Cards were designed to achieve three goals:

-So the question that drove me to hit the drawing board was as follows:
+So the question that drove me to hit the drawing board and create these cards was as follows:

 “How could Tap Cards be used to provide valuable insight to the teacher, a learning-focused reflection for students, and to help determine what needs to happen next to keep moving forward in one’s learning?”